Glenorchy (Tas.)

 The level of cultural diversity witnessed in Glenorchy was found to be above average when compared nationally for a number of language and cultural background related metrics

-Glenorchy's population showed higher cultural diversity than most local areas, with 29.4% born overseas and 27.2% speaking a language other than English at home.
-Christianity was the predominant religion in Glenorchy, comprising 39.8%.
-Hinduism's representation was notably high at 11.0%, significantly higher than Greater Hobart's average of 2.8%.
+Glenorchy, as per the 2016 Census, had a higher cultural diversity than most local areas with 29.4% of its population born overseas and 27.2% speaking languages other than English at home.
+Christianity was the predominant religion in Glenorchy, accounting for 39.8% of the population.
+Notably, Hinduism was overrepresented at 11.0%, compared to the Greater Hobart average of 2.8%.

 Frequently Asked Questions - Diversity